 - Earned Commercial Loan Officer certification in 2020

-- Named an Expert Contributor in Finance in 2020 by Best Company
+- 2020 Expert Contributor in Finance from Best Company

-- Author of over 1,000 articles on personal and business finance
+- 1,000+ expert bylines in personal and business finance

-- Featured on leading publications, including Business Insider, CNBC, U.S. News & World Report and more
+- Featured on Business Insider, CNBC, U.S. News & World Report and other leading media

 - Interviewed key stakeholders in the lending industry, including Lendio Founder and CEO Brock Blake, LightStream Senior Vice President Todd Nelson and SoFi CEO Anthony Notto